 Oct.
 15, 2020

 Once again, lawmakers from the United States, the United Kingdom, Canada, Australia, and New Zealand (the “Five Eyes” intelligence alliance) have collectively warned about what they claim are the “severe risks” caused by the availability of strong encryption.
-On Sunday, ministers from these countries, as well as Germany and Japan, published a statement calling on tech companies to develop mechanisms that would allow law enforcement to access encrypted content, also known as “backdoors.”
+On Sunday, ministers from these countries, as well as India and Japan, published a statement calling on tech companies to develop mechanisms that would allow law enforcement to access encrypted content, also known as “backdoors.”
 However, this framing fails to recognize the critical role that encryption plays in protecting users from risks of cyber crime, data theft, and violations of personal privacy.

 The arguments made in Sunday’s joint statement are not new, but they are just as dangerous as their predecessors.
 As much as the latest statement pays lip service to the importance of strong encryption, it also asks companies to weaken encryption in order to “enable law enforcement access to content in a readable and usable format.”
 End-to-end encryption—the ability to encrypt messages so that they can only be read in plaintext by the sender and recipient, and the most secure form of encryption—is simply not compatible with exceptional access requirements.
 By pushing companies to “embed the safety of the public in system designs” these lawmakers would ensure that users won’t have access to secure communications.
 Ordinary citizens use encryption to conduct financial transactions, communicate with colleagues and friends, shop online, or share sensitive information with third-parties like medical professionals.
 “End-to-end” means that companies who provide the messaging service cannot intercept the communications in the middle and decipher them, which is key to ensuring that malicious third-parties also cannot read those communications.
 To serve their own interests, the signatories to this joint statement want to weaken the security of millions of everyday users, without considering the consequences.